 It will even be an understatement to say that WordPress has revolutionized the website development sector, given the prominent dominance of this platform.
 The primary reason for its widespread popularity is that it is an open-source platform and started to provide people a robust platform to create their blogs and websites to communicate with the outer world.
 Over time, it has kept evolving itself and shaped the website development trends.
 The latest Guttenberg update is an example of it.

 From being a website development platform, it has now transcended into creating an industry of its own.
 There are thousands of WordPress themes being created, and more plugins and add-ons are released almost every day.
 WordPress itself has become a multi-million dollar industry with millions of people depending on it across the world.
 It is interesting to know more about how this WordPress platform started and other facets related to it.
-We have compiled here a list of 25 things you didn’t know about WordPress:
+We have compiled here a list of 20 very interesting things to know about WordPress:

 1. WordPress drives almost 42.5% of the internet worldwide: